kehrlab/molemap/README.md

 - Barcodes are stored in BX:Z: flag of read Ids

 # Commands
-For detailed information on Arguments and parameters use:
+For detailed information on Arguments and Options:

     ./bcmap [command] --help